 Find out how you can get involved in the project and looking after the West London Canals – love your canal and it will love you back!
 While with help from Transport for London we'll be able to transform the towpath of the Grand Union Canal and Paddington Arm, keeping it neat and tidy is down to the Trust - and we need your help to do this.

 You might be part of a community group wanting to create a towpath garden, to adopt a stretch of towpath or even to volunteer for the Trust.
 There is more information about all of these on the volunteering pages of our website, and we’d love to hear from you - please do drop us a line through our email: Quietway@canalrivertrust.org.uk

-The canal will remain open to navigation during these works, but the towpath may need to be closed or narrowed in stages to enable the improvements.
-Diversion routes for pedestrians/cyclists will be in place if required and signed with information also provided on our website.
+The canal will remain open to boaters during this work, but the towpath may need to be closed or narrowed in stages to enable the improvements.
+Diversion routes for pedestrians/cyclists will be in place if needed and signed with information also provided on our website.

 Quietways are being established by Transport for London (TfL), the London Boroughs, The Royal Parks and the Canal & River Trust to create a network of quiet cycle routes throughout London.